-MedKoo is now proposing a simple, easy and unique method to name chemical intermedates or any chemicals without a code name or simple-to-use name.
+MedKoo proposes a simple, easy and unique method to name chemical intermedates or any chemicals without a code name or simple-to-use name.

-Rule 1: using 3 three letters from its inchi key and the last 5 digit of its CAS number.
-Inchi key is consisted of 3 blocks of letters.
-The first letter of each block is used.
+Rule 1: If the chemical has a CAS number, use 3 letters from its InChi Key and the last 5 digits of its CAS number.
+The InChi Key consists of 3 blocks of letters, and the first letter of each block is used.

 IUPAC name: ethyl 1-((2′-(2H-tetrazol-5-yl)-[1,1′-biphenyl]-4-yl)methyl)-2-ethoxy-1H-benzo[d]imidazole-7-carboxylate

 This compound has CAS# 139481-58-6.
 The last 5 digits are 81586.